eucliss/clutch/readme.md

         - Given a situation (i.e. anamolous weather occured in a 30d period which included strong winds and heavy consistent rain, etc)
         - Generate a synthetic dataset which emulates this situation and runs alerting mechanisms on top of it
         - Describe the impact the simulated data shows

+To Do Next:
+- Add RAG similar to here (https://github.com/hantmac/langchaingo-ollama-rag/blob/main/rag/ollama.go)
+- Build out the model file and stuff for use outside of the storage
+- Refine Qdrant cod and the interface for DBs
+- Use LLM to build out simulations based on the data
+- Add a service to handle the RAG
+- Build tests

 ## Defining the config